Skip to main content

 To this end, our office empowers students to make their own choices and to be responsible for their decisions and actions throughout the entire study abroad process.
 This includes working directly with students during the application process until they return to the Malibu campus.

-Our office is happy to answer questions from parents at any time.
+The International Programs office is happy to answer questions from parents at any time and will send periodic updates to parents so they can be aware of upcoming events and dates.
 If the questions pertain to specifics about a student's participation in our programs, we follow federal privacy laws and will ask that the student joins in the conversation or the student contact our office with questions.

 The following are ways to consider engaging and empowering your student throughout the study abroad experience: